shihjay2/nosh-cs/README.md

-# NOSH ChartingSystem Installation Instructions for Linux
+# NOSH ChartingSystem Installation Instructions

 ## Preparation:
-You'll need to have the following programs installed on your system prior to installation of NOSH ChartingSystem
+You'll need to have the following applications/packages installed on your system prior to installation of NOSH ChartingSystem.
+If you have a LAMP (Linux-Apache-mySQL-PHP) or MAMP (Mac-Apache-mySQL-PHP) server already set up, you are golden!

 ##### 1. Apache web server (needs to be running)
 ##### 2. MySQL database.
 Make sure you remember the root password.
 This will be asked during the